 Peter was a respected national advocate for fathering and the fathering movement.
 He served on the National Conference of State Legislator’s Advisory Committee on Responsible Fatherhood, the National Fatherhood Leaders Group, and, most recently, on President Obama’s Advisory Council on Faith-Based and Neighborhood Partnerships Task Force on Fatherhood and Healthy Families.
 Besides his passion for helping dads, he also had a heart for the fatherless and was a father figure to many beyond his own children.

 Thank you for remembering and celebrating the life of Peter Spokes.
-We invite you to join in making a renewed commitment to helping achieve the Championship Fathering vision to which Peter devoted so much time and energy during his lifetime.
+We invite you to make a renewed commitment to involved, responsible fathering, the cause to which Peter devoted so much time and energy during his lifetime.

 Peter’s family is still committed to the work he began here at NCF, and they would appreciate a donation in his honor to help the National Center for Fathering carry on the work of inspiring and equipping men to be the involved fathers, grandfathers and father figures their children need.
 You can make a donation here.